The use of incentive plans and compensation schemes in Portugal

 Stock is frequently allocated to beneficiaries at a discount, ie, at a price lower than the fair market value or even by means of sweet equity instruments.

-General provisions on categories of shares, voting and dividend rights and shares amortisation events (bad leavers) may be included in the company’s bylaws and more detailed provisions may also be included in a shareholders’ or investment agreement, dealing with lock-up provisions, pre-emption rights at exit, profit-sharing mechanisms, cash flow rights and hurdle rate principles.
+General provisions on categories of shares, voting and dividend rights and shares amortisation events (bad leavers) may be included in the company’s bylaws and more detailed provisions may also be included in a shareholders’ or investment agreement, which deals with the applicable lock-up provisions, pre-emption rights at exit, profit-sharing mechanisms, cash flow rights and hurdle rate principles.

-A pure equity instrument usually looks interesting in terms of ensuring a greater level of commitment from beneficiaries, who will be able to participate in the decision-making process of the companies to some extent.
-On the flip side, however, such intervention can also be seen by stakeholders as a drawback to the extent that they may not wish to give away any type of control of the company, even if a residual one[9], nor see their equity ownership diluted and transferred to others.
+A pure equity instrument is usually interesting in terms of its ability to ensure a greater level of commitment from beneficiaries, who will be able to participate in the decision-making process of the company to some extent.
+On the flip side, however, such intervention can also be seen by stakeholders as a drawback, to the extent that they may not wish to give away any type of control in the company, even if of a residual nature, nor see their equity ownership diluted and transferred to others.

-In this type of incentive scheme, beneficiaries are granted an option to purchase or subscribe to a certain amount of shares (acquisition or subscription rights) in the future, at a set price and during a predetermined period.
-These are usually granted on a free of charge basis or at a symbolic price, thus avoiding an initial investment by beneficiaries.
+In regard to this type of incentive scheme, beneficiaries are granted an option to purchase or subscribe to a certain amount of shares (acquisition or subscription rights) in the future, at a set price and during a predetermined period.
+These are usually granted on a free-of-charge basis or at a symbolic price, thus avoiding an initial investment by beneficiaries.

-Share options are then granted upon commencement of an employment relationship/management office or shortly after, to be exercised and settled at the end of the vesting period at a certain pre-calculated price (grant/option/exercise or strike price).[10]
+Share options are then granted upon the commencement of an employment relationship/management office or shortly after, to be exercised and settled at the end of the vesting period, at a certain pre-calculated price (grant/option/exercise or strike price).

 The expectation is that beneficiaries will be able to buy shares (upon option exercise) at a strike price that is lower than the market value and make a profit at exit through the sale of their shares at a higher value.

-Stock option grants then result in the attribution to beneficiaries of a right to purchase shares, which is conditional upon certain KPIs being met and/o a vesting period elapsing, upon which the beneficiary may potentially become a shareholder of the company (yet not necessarily[12]).
+Stock option grants then result in the attribution to beneficiaries of a right to purchase shares, which is conditional upon certain KPIs being met and/or a vesting period elapsing, following which the beneficiary may potentially become a shareholder of the company.

-Key elements of share option plans are therefore: the exercise price, vesting regime or schedule, and exercise period, ie, the time period for the exercise of the option before expiry.
-In some cases, the plan will also set out a time period for beneficiaries to sell their acquired shares after exercising their options.[13]
+Key elements of share option plans are: the exercise price, vesting regime or schedule and the exercise period, ie, the time period for the exercise of the option before its expiry.
+In some cases, the plan will also set out a time period for beneficiaries to sell their acquired shares after exercising their options.

 Some advantages associated with stock option grants relate to the flexibility of the regime, which allows for a free definition on the price and time conditions for the exercise of the option rights.
 In addition, some companies value the fact that, up to the exercise date, beneficiaries will not be entitled to any shareholders’ rights (and may never become shareholders).